openebs/website/docs/main/concepts/read-write-many.md

 NFS server provisioner stable helm chart is widely used for deploying NFS servers on Kubernetes cluster.
 This server provides PVCs in RWX mode so that multiple web applications can access the data in a shared fashion.
 OpenEBS cStor volumes are used as persistent backend storage for these nfs servers to provide a scalable and manageable RWX shared storage solution.

 :::note OpenEBS Dynamic NFS Provisioner
-OpenEBS includes an alpha version of OpenEBS Dynamic NFS provisioner, details about which are given at the <a href="#alpha">end of this page</a>.
+OpenEBS includes an alpha version of OpenEBS Dynamic NFS provisioner, details about which are given at the [end of this page](#alpha).

 The rest of this document contains instructions about the NFS server provisioner maintained by the Kubernetes SIGs community.
 :::